fullstorydev/fullstory-babel-plugin-annotate-react/README.md

 # Babel Plugin: Annotate React
 ​
-### Status: This is a work-in-progress and is not yet ready for production use.

 This repo will hold a Babel plugin that annotates React components with stable attributes that can be used to search and select using FullStory.
 This is most useful when using a React system that generates dynamic names for Components or rearranges elements.

 For React on the web the attributes are `data-component`, `data-element`, and `data-source-file`.
 For React Native the attributes are `dataComponent`, `dataElement`, and `dataSourceFile`.